dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos.md

   [!INCLUDE[wit_nextref](includes/end-user-password-guidance.md)]

-3. When you log in, you will see any available __Home__, __Apps__, and __Categories__ tabs.
-This page will show whatever apps are available for you to install.
-If you do not have any devices enrolled yet, you'll see a notice that says **We can't show you any apps.** You can proceed by selecting __My Devices__.
+3. After logging in, click on the **Menu** in the top left corner of the page and select **My Devices**.

  ![A screenshot of the landing page for the web portal with the web portal showing that no apps can be installed yet, with a My Devices button underneath.](./media/macOS_enroll_001_landing_page.png)

 4. On the __My Devices__ page, you will either see a list of enrolled devices or simply a banner.
 This depends on if you already have a device enrolled, macOS or otherwise.
 To enroll a device that is not listed, select the banner that says __If your device is listed, tap here to identify it.
 You can also tap here to enroll your device if it is not listed__.
+If you don't have any enrolled devices, the banner will read **You don't have any devices enrolled.
+Enroll this one by tapping here.**

   ![A screenshot of the My Device page, with a couple of unidentified devices above the banner prompt to enroll unlisted devices or identify unidentified ones.](./media/macOS_enroll_002_tap_here_banner.png)